vishful/lab-typescript-arrays-and-functions/README.md

 ![Complile&Run](https://i1.faceprep.in/ProGrad/typescript-lab-image1.png)

 ## Introduction
-When we are studying, it's very common to understand arrays cises and tasks.
+When we are studying, it's very common to understand arrays.
 Some of them are more important than others, but we have to remember all of them.

 We are going to help you with this.
 How?
 We are going to work with arrays in TypeScript.
 We are going to create different operations following different strategies with TypeScript.
 In the process, we will cover several important basic topics: variable types, arrays, functions, classes, and interfaces.